rwxrob/boost/README.md

    1. Use `sh` Interpreter to Run Commands in File
    1. Use `bash` Interpreter to Run Same Commands
    1. Use `perl` to Attempt Same and Note Errors
+   1. Use `python3` to Attempt Same and Note Errors
    1. Use `chmod +x` to Make File Executable
    1. Add `#!/bin/sh` Shebang Line to Specify Interpreter
+   1. What's Up with `/usr/bin/env`?
 1. Difference Between *Running* and *Sourcing* Scripts
    1. Use Dot (`.`) or `source` to Source a Script
    1. Most Stuff Should Be in Script (Subprocesses)